-Wordfest™ is a not-for-profit organization that brings readers and writers together through the power of story through accessible and engaging programming in Calgary, Banff and the Bow Valley.
+Wordfest™ is a not-for-profit organization that brings readers and writers together to experience the power of story through accessible and engaging programming in Calgary, Banff and the Bow Valley.

 Wordfest hosts year-round literary events in Calgary, Banff and Bow Valley featuring the world’s best writers.
-Over 850 writers have been presented at these events over the past 19 years, including Margaret Atwood, Douglas Coupland, John Irving, Chuck Palahniuk, Richard Ford, Alexander McCall Smith and David Suzuki.
+Over 850 writers have presented at these events over the past 19 years.
+Festival authors have included Margaret Atwood, Douglas Coupland, John Irving, Chuck Palahniuk, Richard Ford, Alexander McCall Smith and David Suzuki.

 The Festival: October 14-19, 2014

 Wordfest’s main event is a literary festival that features upwards of 70 writers from the local, national and international stage.
 The Festival has approximately 60 separate events and attracts an audience of over 15,000.
 Some events also offer programming in multiple languages such as French and Spanish.
 Festival events take place across Calgary and in Banff through founding production partner, The Banff Centre.

 In addition to the annual Festival, Wordfest hosts various events throughout the year.
 They include poetry and spoken word performances, current event panels, publishing industry workshops, youth and multilingual programming and marquee showcases that feature the biggest and brightest stars of the book scene.
 They often include music, visuals and technology.

 First Calgary Financial Book Rapport is a popular youth and education program that brings students together with authors to stimulate literacy and encourage a love of reading and writing.
 As part of its commitment to youth literacy, Wordfest also created the Book Buddies program, which subsidizes literary events for high-needs and at-risk youth.
 Wordfest supports accessibility and engagement for readers of all ages.